vgurianov/uml-sp/examples/SimpleExample/readme.md

 Simulation of *Greeting* dialog  :

-- Mr. Brown: Good morning.
+- Mr. Goldsmith : Good morning.
 How are you?.
-- Mr. Goldsmith: Not bad, thank you /Thanks, not so well.
+- Mr. Brown: Not bad, thank you /Thanks, not so well.

 ## Contents:
 - **SimpleExample.uml** - The simulation model in UML2 SP